How to cancel car insurance: Easy steps for a smooth transition

 This is not recommended.
 If you stop paying your premiums, your insurance company will probably cancel the policy after a certain period of non-payment.
 However, having a history of missed or late payments may cause your rates to jump in the future.
 It’s best to contact your insurer and initiate cancellation.

-How does cancellation affect my future insurance rates?
+How does cancellation affect future auto insurance rates?

 There’s no penalty for going through the appropriate channels to cancel your insurance policy the right way.
 In fact, comparison shopping for competitive rates and switching providers when it makes sense for you is a great way to ensure you’re getting the best price for the coverage you require.